SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: observe([seconds])

 		Begin observation within the region.
 The script waits for the completion of the observation (meaning until the observation is stopped by intention or timed out).

 		:param seconds: a number, which can have a fraction, as maximum observation time in seconds.
-Omit it or use the constant FOREVER to tell the observation to run for an infinite time (or until stopped by ``stopObserve()``).
+Use it without parameter as ``observeInBackground()`` or use the constant FOREVER to
+			tell the observation to run for an infinite time (or until stopped by ``stopObserve()``).